What Cheese Goes on Pizza?

 Ricotta

-Try ricotta cheese if you’re looking for a great cheese to top your pizza.
+Try ricotta cheese if you want a great cheese to top your pizza.
 It adds a creaminess and structure to mozzarella, and it’s heat-resistant.

-Ricotta, made from cow, buffalo, or goat’s milk, is another delicious and versatile pizza topping.
+Ricotta is another delicious and versatile pizza topping made from cow, buffalo, or goat’s milk.
 The creamy cheese works well with the firm cheese.

 Ricotta is also a popular choice for white sauce pizzas.
 Make sure you use fresh cheese to avoid the melted texture.
 Also, look for cheese that’s not overly salty, as pre-salty cheese is less flavorful than fresh cheese.